-- Serves as the lead agency for ESF 3, supporting the response and recovery operations after activation of the EOC. - Develop, maintain, and update plans and standard operating procedures (SOPs) for use during an emergency. - Identify, train, and assign personnel to staff ESF 3 when District EOC is activated. - At a minimum, the National Incident Management System ICS-100 and IS-700 on line classes should be completed by assigned personnel.
+- Serves as the lead agency for ESF 4, supporting the response and recovery operations after activation of the EOC. - Develop, maintain, and update plans and standard operating procedures (SOPs) for use during an emergency. - Identify, train, and assign personnel to staff ESF 4 when district EOC is activated. - At a minimum, the National Incident Management System ICS-100, ICS-200, IS-700, and IS-800 on line classes should be completed by assigned personnel.
+In addition, ICS-300 and ICS-400 in residence training must be completed by designated leadership positions.
 Additional training requirements may found in the Training, Testing, and Exercise support annex, published under a separate cover.